-What is the Easy Way to Paint Cabinet or Furniture Knobs?
+What is the Easy Way to Paint Cabinet or Furniture Pulls and Knobs?

 - The fast and easy way to paint furniture knobs is to use Styrofoam from packaging to create a tray of sorts.
 Push in a toothpick and then place a knob on top.

 - If using the knob’s screw – Punch the drawer knob screws up from under a thin piece of Styrofoam and then screw the knob on.
 The knobs are secure, but you can move the Styrofoam all around with one hand and paint with your other hand to reach all sides of the knob.

 - If using spray paint and you want to re-use the Styrofoam cover it with paper or foil first or use a piece of cardboard instead of Styrofoam.
 Spray paint will eat the foam.

 What is the Best Drop Cloth to Use When Painting Furniture?